ZiyadKalati/Archamea/README.md

 1) Serving Media Files In Production.

   All the uploaded files are not currently displayed.
-Normally you configure a dedicated dedicated server to do this like Apache, but I'm trying to just do it inefficiently on the same server for simplicity's sake right now.
+Normally you configure a dedicated server to do this like Apache, but I'm trying to do it inefficiently on the same server right now for simplicity's sake.

 2) Sending Activation Emails Automatically